hawkowl/rproxy/README.rst

 rproxy
 ======

-A super simple HTTP/1.1 proxy, with TLS support.
+A super simple HTTP/1.1 proxy, with TLS and Let's Encrypt support.

+rproxy takes care of your Let's Encrypt certificates, automatically renewing them.
+This is done by the excellent `txacme <https://github.com/mithrandi/txacme>`_ library.

 Install from PyPI: